-2.2 Algorithmic trading
+2.2.
+Algorithmic trading

 Moldovan et al. (2011) proposed a trading algorithm that uses multiple technical indicators to increase the accuracy of trading signals.
 The indicator parameters can be adjusted quickly and reliably with this solution but can also be used to identify new trading rules.
 Trading rules discovered automatically and by experts' observations could be combined to create an automated trading system.
 Risk-return balances must be controlled since everyone has different risk tolerance levels.
 This may lead to the development of evolutionary trading systems.
 Lei et al. (2020) improved the efficiency of the traditional MACD algorithm based on residual networks.
-They believe DL networks can analyze the likelihood of a trading point succeeding based on market behavior.
+They believe deep learning networks can analyze the likelihood of a trading point succeeding based on market behavior.
 The MACD-KURT strategy was tested on the Chinese market based on Residual Networks predictions and analysis of technical indicators.
-According to the results, a strategy employing residual network forecasting and indicators analysis together is more effective than a strategy based exclusively on technical analysis.
+According to the results, a strategy employing residual network forecasting and indicators analysis together is more effective compared to a strategy based exclusively on technical analysis.
 This is both in terms of risk and returns.
-Shavandi and Khedmati (2022) present an agent-based deep reinforcement learning framework that utilises multiple agents' collective intelligence.
+An agent-based deep reinforcement learning framework is presented by Shavandi and Khedmati (2022) that utilizes the collective intelligence of multiple agents.
 It works in a hierarchical structure where knowledge flows from high-timeframe agents to low-timeframe agents.
 This makes them highly robust to financial time series noise.
-Results indicate that the developed multi-agent framework, based on several return-based and risk-adjusted performance measures, outperforms individual agents and benchmark trading strategies in all investigated trading timeframes.
+Results indicate that thedeveloped multi-agent framework, based on several return-based and risk-adjusted performance measures, outperforms individual agents and several benchmark trading strategies in all investigated trading timeframes.
 Multi-agent frameworks are Appropriate for AT in financial markets because of their robust performance.
 Scholtus et al. (2014) found that news-based trading strategies become significantly less profitable if there is a delay of 300 MS or more in news delivery.
 The reduction in volatility is more pronounced on days with Efficacious news and high levels of volatility.
 They also examine AT's impact on market quality around the release of macroeconomic news.
 It was stated in their report that automated activity increases trading volume and depth within one minute of the arrival of macroeconomic news.
 A real-world setting where prices are interrelated is considered by Iqbal et al. (2019).
 In this scenario, each price is determined by the price that precedes it.
-They also derive a lower bound on nonpreemptive randomized algorithms.
-Based on the erroneous and fixed price bounds, they developed anUpdated model that enhances the bounds.
-Based on theupdated model, they proposed a nonpreemptive reservation price algorithm RP and analyzed it using a comparative analysis framework.
+They also derive a lower bound on non-preemptive randomized algorithms.
+Based on the erroneous and fixed price bounds, they developed an Updated model that enhances the bounds.
+Based on theupdated model, they proposed a non-preemptive reservation price algorithm RP and analyzed it using a comparative analysis framework.
 A quantitative analysis of time series data was used to propose trading strategies by Salkar et al. (2021) to achieve high profits on intraday trades, and these strategies were developed.
 Findings indicate that the strategy combining RSI and MACD provides the highest returns of up to 12%.
-Chang et al. (2017) assessed the performance of every stock listed on the Taiwan Stock Exchange (TWSE) using variable-length moving averages (VMAs).
+Chang et al. (2017) assessed the performance of every stock listed on the Taiwan Stock

+Exchange (TWSE) using variable-length moving averages (VMAs).
 They calculated the excess returns of technical trading in comparison with BH trading.
 In addition, the study results indicate that VMAs perform better than BH strategies.
 Furthermore, the profitability of VMAs is positively correlated with the size and volume of trades.
 Pradhan et al. (2021) developed the strategy of SMA(30,100) based on the predicted price by LSTM.